Conner Bleackley: Playing career

 With the Avalanche intending not to offer Bleackley a contract, at the trade deadline on February 29, 2016, his rights were included in a trade alongside Alex Tanguay and fellow prospect Kyle Wood to the Arizona Coyotes in exchange for Mikkel Boedker.
-Citing his injury history, the Coyotes also declined to offer Bleackley a contract and instead chose to receive a compensatory second-round draft pick in the 2016 NHL Entry Draft; Bleackley will be required to re-enter the same draft.
+Citing his injury history, the Coyotes also declined to offer Bleackley a contract and instead chose to receive a compensatory second-round draft pick in the 2016 NHL Entry Draft; Bleackley was required to re-enter the same draft.

 After his re-selection in the 2016 NHL Entry Draft by the St. Louis Blues, on July 2, 2016, Bleackley was finally signed to a three-year, entry-level contract.

+Bleackley played with the Kansas City Mavericks in the 2016-2017 season.
+The following year in the 2017-2018 season, he played for the Tulsa Oilers.

 At the conclusion of his entry-level contract, Bleackley was not tendered a qualifying offer by the Blues, releasing him to become a free agent on June 25, 2019.
 Unable to attract NHL interest, Bleackley was signed to a one-year ECHL contract with the Idaho Steelheads on September 3, 2019.
 He was invited to attend the Steelheads AHL affiliate, the Texas Stars training camp prior to the 2019–20 season.
 On October 5, 2019 after a successful camp he was signed to a professional try-out contract with Texas to remain on the roster.
 Bleackley opened the season with the Stars, scoring 2 goals in a 5-3 defeat to the Manitoba Moose on October 5, 2019.
 Showing initial success with the Stars, Bleackley remained with the club through 10 games, registering 5 points, before he was returned to the Idaho Steelheads.
 Bleackley compiled 13 points through 18 games with the Steelheads before he was dealt in a three-way trade to the Maine Mariners on January 14, 2020.
 Bleackley played well with Maine over the last 15 games of the 2019–20 season, recording 5 goals and 5 assists.

 On January 2, 2021, Bleackley continued his career in the ECHL, signing a contract to play with the Allen Americans.
 In the 2020–21 season, Bleackley struggled to contribute offensively, posting 4 goals and 9 points through 32 regular season games.
 On April 13, 2021, he was traded by the Americans to the Indy Fuel to complete an earlier transaction.
 He did not report and feature with the Fuel.

 As a free agent in the following summer, Bleackley opted to continue in the ECHL, returning to former club the Maine Mariners on September 29, 2021.
+In 2023, Bleackley joined the Rapid City Rush.

 International play

-As a 17-year-old he was chosen to compete with the team representing Canada Pacific at the World U-17 Hockey Challenge, and as an 18-year-old he help Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.
+As a 17-year-old he was chosen to compete with the team representing Canada Pacific at the World U-17 Hockey Challenge, and as an 18-year-old he helped Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.